Flight modes

 - The remaining flight modes are lower priority.
 Since the active condition has already been determined, they are not considered.

-Suppose that SF is now moved to the SF↓ position.
-The condition for Landing mode is now satisfied.
+Suppose that SF is now moved to the SF↓ position, in preparation for landing.
+The condition for FM1 (Landing mode) is now satisfied.
 It therefore becomes active, overriding all the SA-controlled flight modes.

 Suppose that we have SF↑ and SA—, then none of FM1, FM2 or FM3 would be selected, and the default flight mode Cruise would become active.